 The Health Benefits of Brazil Nuts

-Brazil nuts are some of the best plant-based sources of selenium, though selenium mineral can also be obtained from animal foods, especially seafood, and from high quality supplements of selenium: this antioxidant formula with vitamin E contains 50 micrograms per tablet, and this immune system formula (Kaprex AI) with zinc and vitamin D. which helpfully targets healthy immune system activity also has 50 micrograms.
+Brazil nuts are some of the best plant-based sources of selenium, though selenium mineral can also be obtained from animal foods, especially seafood, and from high quality supplements of selenium: this antioxidant formula with vitamin E contains 50 micrograms of selenium per tablet, and this immune system formula (Kaprex AI) with zinc and vitamin D which helpfully targets healthy immune system activity also has 50 micrograms of selenium.

 In one study, just four Brazil nuts lowered LDL-c cholesterol within 9 hours.
 Four Brazil nuts lowered cholesterol the most after 24 hours, from 85 mg/dl to 65 mg/dl, and cholesterol levels stayed down for 30 days!
 Yes, this study was just 15 people, but wow.
 In contrast, Meta-Sitosterol™ 2.0, a Plant Sterol Complex for Support of Healthy Cholesterol Levels at 2 grams per day, which features the active, preferred form of vitamin B9 or folate (L-5-methyltetrahydrofolate), can be expected to lower cholesterol levels about the same amount.